AmirStha/serverless-ts/README.md

 npm run deploy
 ```

-Please dont use sls deploy, typescript needs to be converted to js
+Please donot use sls deploy for serverless deployment, typescript needs to be converted to javascript

 ## Installing powertool library